Sensex, Nifty open marginally higher; IT stocks lead gains - www.lokmattimes.com

 Sensex, Nifty open marginally higher; IT stocks lead gains

-Mumbai, Oct 8 Indian stock markets opened slightly higher on Wednesday amid mixed movement in key stocks on ...
+Mumbai, Oct 8 The Indian stock markets opened slightly higher on Wednesday amid mixed movement in key stocks ...

 The Sensex rose 63 points or 0.08 per cent to 81,990, while the Nifty gained 16 points or 0.06 per cent to trade at 25,124 in early deals.